You just got some gauges at a swap-meet but you don’t know if they work? What do you do next? Test them!

 Test for Empty Tank (No Resistance, 0 Ohms)

 To test for zero resistance, connect the ground lead of the gauge to the negative ground terminal on the battery with a black test lead wire and the positive lead to the positive terminal on the battery with a red test lead wire .
-By not connecting the lead that connects to the fuel tank sender, we are telling the gauge that there is no resistance to the tank which should make the needle move to EMPTY.
+By grounding the lead that connects to the fuel tank sender, we are telling the gauge that there is no resistance to the tank which should make the needle move to EMPTY.

 Test for Full Tank (90 Ohms)